 Arrowheads tend to get caught between other rocks of the same size or larger as they are pushed along by the water, pinning it in place.

-Where Two or More Rivers or Creeks Join
+Hunting Arrowheads Where Two or More Rivers or Creeks Join

-If you’re learning how to find arrowheads in the woods, one of the best tips you could ever receive is to look where 2 or more creeks, rivers or streams come together.
-These are my absolute favorite locations to look for arrowheads.
 Not only are these areas a hot spot for Indian camps, but they were popular locations for other ancient hunting activities.
 This is where you can find many other artifacts in addition to arrowheads.

-Tips On How to Find Arrowheads In The Woods
+Tips For Hunting Arrowheads In The Woods

-Arrowheads in Creeks and Streams
+How To Find Arrowheads in Creeks and Streams

 Sandy Bottom: very rare to find arrowheads.
 Artifacts you may find are pottery shards and possibly flint.